 The interface "Tuning" shows a graphic display of the beam position in a target.
-Use the icon p0 to zoom into the target.
+Use the icon position in a target.

-Use the button \circlearrowleft to trace the position over time and the icon \circledcirc to refresh the trace.
+Use the button \bigcirc to trace the position over time and the icon \bigcirc to refresh the trace.

 4. Devices - Statistics Menu